makotosoul/idea-case-backend/request/documentation.md

 ***

-4. Now you can write your requests inside the file subject.rest You can follow these examples below:
+4. Now you can write your requests inside the file subject.rest You can follow these examples below:<br>
   __Note: You need to seperate each next requests with ### to have more than one request in one file__

 **Get all subjects**